RN to BSN Program

 The purpose of this course is to provide the student with the opportunity to be equipped with skills necessary to do a multi-dimensional health assessment of their identified client.
 Emphasis is placed on the concepts of bio-psycho-social, spiritual, cultural, and community health care needs in performing the holistic examination of the individual.
 Additional emphasis will include the client’s health care needs, levels of prevention, and growth and development of the individual across the lifespan using the theoretical concepts of Erikson, Roy, and Piaget.
 Two hours of the required Child Abuse content for the Public Health Nurse certificate (PHN) will be included in this course.

-NURS 415 • Sociocultural Contexts of Diversity: Cultural Competence and Nursing Care (4 units)
+NURS 415 • Sociocultural Contexts of Diversity (4 units)

 This course examines how cultural, socioeconomic, religious, racial, generational, and lifestyle differences are experienced by members of society, and how these variables are related to health and disease.
 Also included is a concerted understanding of how cultural and social practices impact health both positively and negatively.
 This course is designed to help the student integrate diversity knowledge within the community health setting.